Niharika Bhasin

-Niharika Bhasin (formerly Khan) (born 21 November 1969) is an Indian costume designer who works in Hindi cinema (Bollywood), and is most known for her work in Rock On!!
+Niharika Bhasin (born 21 November 1969; formerly Khan) is an Indian costume designer who works in Hindi cinema (Bollywood), and is most known for her work in Rock On!!
 (2008) and The Dirty Picture (2011), for which she won the National Film Award for Best Costume Design as well as Filmfare Award for Best Costume Design.

 Early life and education

 Born to a Punjabi father and Parsi mother.
 She did her bachelor's degree in public relations and HR from Seattle, US.

 Career

 Bhasin started her career with Khoya Khoya Chand (2007).
 She got noticed with rocker film Rock On!!
 (2008), and got her big banner break with Yash Raj Films's Band Baaja Baaraat (2010).